Marie Besnard

-Marie Besnard (15 August 1896 - 14 February 1980), also known as 'The Good Lady of Loudun', was an accused serial poisoner in the mid-20th century.
+Marie Besnard (15 August 1896 - 14 February 1980), also known as The Good Lady of Loudun, was a convicted murderer and accused serial poisoner in the mid-20th century.

 Besnard was first charged with multiple murder on July 21, 1949, under her maiden name, Marie Joséphine Philippine Davaillaud.
 After three trials lasting over ten years (the first held in Poitiers), Besnard was finally freed in 1954, then acquitted on December 12, 1961.
 The case attracted widespread attention throughout the country and remains one of the most enigmatic in modern French legal history.

 Early life

 Born in Loudun, France, Marie married her cousin, Auguste Antigny, in 1920.
 The marriage lasted until his death from pleurisy on July 21, 1927 (Antigny was known to suffer from tuberculosis).
 When his body was eventually exhumed, 60 mg of arsenic were found in his remains.

 In 1928, Marie married Léon Besnard.